Illimag/cl_scrapper/README.md

 We can also try to fake a user agent for example here is a header field.

+A good idea maybe to rotate my user agents and VPNS.

 headers = { 'User-Agent': 'Mozilla/5.0 (Windows NT 6.0; WOW64; rv:24.0) Gecko/20100101 Firefox/24.0' }
 r = requests.get(url, headers=headers)